Uanela/arkos/README.md

 ### Recap

-- You need `prisma` properly set up and the `prisma` client instance passed into `arkos.init()`.
+- You need `prisma` properly set up.
-- Once `arkos.init()` is invoked with your `express` app and Prisma client, the package will handle routing, authentication, file uploads, etc., automatically.
+- Once `arkos.init()` is invoked with your `express` app the package will handle routing, authentication, file uploads, etc., automatically.
 - Ensure you have all dependencies installed (`arkos`, `prisma`, `express`, etc.) before running the app.

 ---